pekwm/pekwm/doc/overview.md

 ### Building and installing

-After running cmake with any options you need, run **make**.
+After running cmake with any configuration options you need, run **make**.
 This should only take a few minutes.
 After that, become root (unless you used a prefix in your home directory, such as -DCMAKE_INSTALL_PREFIX=/home/you/pkg) and type **make install**